A powerful, easily deployable network traffic analysis tool suite for network security monitoring

 and FILEBEAT_HOSTNAME

-commands can be ignored if you did not configure allowing incoming TCP connections from remote sensors in the previous step.$ HTTPS_HOSTNAME=$(kubectl get ingress malcolm-ingress-https -n malcolm -o jsonpath='{.status.loadBalancer.ingress[0].hostname}')
+commands below can be ignored if you did not configure allowing incoming TCP connections from remote sensors. $ kubectl apply -f ./Malcolm/kubernetes/99-ingress-aws-alb.yml.example

 $ LOGSTASH_HOSTNAME=$(kubectl get service malcolm-nlb-logstash -n malcolm -o jsonpath='{.status.loadBalancer.ingress[*].hostname}')